selkieupsilon/euroismar-custom/README.md

 * Removed buttons from top navigation bar on event display pages.
 (CSS)
 * (not Indico) speedopt contains server settings for speed optimizations.

+## EUROISMAR-specific branding and customizations
+* sitewide CSS - changed background colour of header to EUROISMAR green (CSS)
+* added extra instructions for abstract submitters for Markdown/LaTeX superscripts and subscripts (sumission.html template)
+* branded login page to ensure that visitors know they are still on EUROISMAR site (login_page.html template)

 ## Indico 2.2 specific changes
 * no more scss, so scss -> css
 * /static/ renamed to /files/